oshaughnessy/sierramountainll/_pages/volunteers.md

 The coach role is more about building player skills than managing the team, and it's often the same person leading both.
-SMLL's Sports Connect system has an "Assistant Coach" volunteer position available during registration, and they can help out in many ways.
+SMLL's Sports Connect system has an "Assistant Coach" volunteer position available during registration, and they can help out in many ways:

-Every team should have 2 coaches in addition to the team manager.
-During games, a team will always need 1 registered adult in the dugout and 2 to serve as 1st and 3rd base coaches.
-If enough adults are not available, players can serve as base coaches, but they cannot oversee the dugout.

 - **deciding on batting order** before games
   (note that we adopted a continuous batting order in 2023)